oscerse/ColourFlood/README.md

 ## Acknowledgements

-Developed as a collaborative project with Claude AI.
+Developed as a collaborative project with Claude AI and Riffusion.